MingSheng92/Elementor-Tableau-Widget/README.md

 ## Additional Notes:

-1. For now this widget is meant for one per page due to some JQuery and Tableau Javascript complication.
+1. Widget is meant for one per page due to some JQuery and Tableau Javascript complication.
-2. Sticky option should be added from custom CSS.

 ## Reference:
 https://tableau.github.io/embedding-playbook/pages/01_embedding_and_jsapi <br />